qligier/Schematronix/README.md

 Is there still a way to use an XPath binding with _let_ elements?
 That's what the Schematronix tries to achieve.
-The optimized Schematron file (called Schematronix file internally, while it still is a valid Schematron file) is made of the following
+The optimized Schematron file (called Schematronix file internally, while it still is a valid Schematron file) is made of the following optimizations (all these limitations are shared by the Schematronix writer and validator):
- optimizations:

-- It does not depend on includes.
+- It does not support includes.
 This one helps a lot when reading the Schematron file, as the original CDA-CH-EMED Schematron files contain a lot of these (`cdachemed-MTP.sch` alone includes 204 other files).
 - It does not contain rules that extend other rules.
 All rules directly contain all their tests, no need for lookups.
 The resulting file size increases, but storage is cheap and reading it with a streaming API (e.g. StAX) is not harder.
+Abstract rules and patterns are thus not supported.
-- Only the main phase is kept, as it contains all rules in the CDA-CH-EMED project.
+- Only the main phase is evaluated.
+If multiple phases are to be supported, the way to go would be to generate one Schematronix file per phase.
-- The only assert role that is kept is _error_, other asserts and all reports are dismissed.
-The CDA-CH-EMED project only uses _error_ and
- _warning_ roles.

-Because the validator ignores all these features, the Schematronix writer will do as well.
+Even though they are supported by the validator, it is recommended to get rid of `reports` and non-error `asserts` if a validation report is not expected.